gs1/gs1-syntax-engine/maintenance/docker/c-docs/mainpage.md

 std::cout << gs.get_dl_uri("https://example.com") << "\n";
 \endcode

-Pick the API that fits the surrounding code; the rest of this page uses C in its examples, and the equivalent C++ method names are spelled out in the
+Pick the API that fits the surrounding code; the examples throughout this page are given in both C and C++.
-@ref cppapi reference.

 ### Quick Start {#quick-start}